njpanderson/push/README.md

 Whenever a file is saved, and the queue is enabled, a ![Upload queue](https://raw.github.com/njpanderson/push/master/img/repo-push.svg?raw=true&sanitize=true) icon with the number of queued items will appear in the status bar.

-Use the above shortcut, or select "Upload queued items" in the command palette to upload all of the files in a single operation.
+Use the above shortcut, or select **Upload queued items** in the command palette to upload all of the files in a single operation.

 ### File watching